3112: Withdrawal & preservation

 Between 1988 and 2007, 3112 saw most of its work with 3801 Limited, attending the annual Hunter Valley Steamfest at Maitland and Thirlmere's Festival of Steam, as well as running enthusiast specials to Kiama, Gosford, Moss Vale and other locations in the Sydney area, during which it was sometimes paired with 3801 and 3830.
 It has also worked with 1210, 3001T, 3016T, 3137, 3526 and 5910.
 During this time the locomotive was based at the Eveleigh Railway Workshops, home to 3801 Limited, where Barry, Ian and a small band of volunteers attended to running maintenance and statutory examinations.

 In May 2007, 3112 was sold by Barry Tulloch to Boyd Munro, who decided to move the locomotive to Canberra to be kept with the rest of his collection in July 2007.
 The locomotive was then placed in open storage in the sidings behind the Canberra Railway Museum.
 In February 2015 it moved to CFCL Australia's Goulburn Railway Workshops for an overhaul.
 It was steamed in August 2018.
-3112 may return to service in 2023 or 2024.
+3112 will return to service in 2026 as part of The Picnic Train locomotive fleet.

 3112 has also appeared on television on at least one occasion.
 Its most recent was when it appeared briefly in one episode of Series 5 of The Block, during which it almost ran the couples over since their 'magic doors' placed them right on the entrance to Sydney Central station.
 This was achieved using blue-screen technology and footage of 3112 approaching the platform.